 And then it fired Bob Muglia and hired another retired executive and seasoned CEO.
 Heresy!

 It turns out that success comes in many shades, mostly blue.
 Snowflake blue is one of them.
 Salesforce blue is another.

-I am hoping so is Skyflow blue.
-We are building Skyflow learning form Salesforce (be cloud) and Snowflake (run on cloud).
-A simple, turnkey solution to all your data privacy and data residency needs — and soon you will be doing it right inside your Snowflake data warehouse.
+I am hoping Skyflow blue is another one.
+We are learning form Salesforce (be cloud) and Snowflake (run on cloud).
+Skyflow is a simple turnkey solution to all your data privacy and residency needs — and soon you will be doing it right inside your Snowflake data warehouse.